Newsletter Newsletters Events Events Podcasts Videos Africanews

 ADVERTISEMENT

-“I am in Geneva with real ideas to achieve a fair and equitable deal,” Araghchi wrote on X. “What is not on the table: submission before threats.”
+“I am in Geneva with real ideas to achieve a fair and equitable deal,” Araghchi wrote on X at the time.
+“What is not on the table: submission before threats.”

 Iran holds drills against US military buildup

-The planned second round of talks comes as Trump has repeatedly threatened to use force to compel Tehran to agree to constrain its nuclear programme, and over its deadly crackdown on recent nationwide protests.
+Prior to Tuesday's talks, US President Donald Trump repeatedly threatened to use force to compel Tehran to agree to constrain its nuclear programme, and over its deadly crackdown on recent nationwide protests.

 Iran has said it would respond with an attack of its own should the US attack it.